thunder-so/brochure/docs/index.md

 hero:
   name: AWS Simplified
   text: for Front-end Engineers.
-  tagline: Thunder is the lightning-fast deployment platform designed specifically for developers and web application teams.
+  tagline: Thunder is the lightning-fast deployment platform designed specifically for web developers and teams
   actions:
     - theme: brand
       text: Sign up using Github